WestDRI/wgpages/content/pythonhpc.md

 print(a,b)
 ```

 I get the average runtime of 2.04s.
-Here is how you would implement this with numexpr:
+Here is how you would implement this with NumExpr:

 ```py
 from time import time